Cofertility and &Mother are proud to introduce Level the Playing Field, an initiative to help promote fertility freedom for women in sports

 Pricing

-With a fresh cycle, you can expect to pay the match deposit, Cofertility’s Coordination Fee, and a range of expenses to various third parties involved in the process, including lawyers, genetic counselors, and your clinic.
+With a fresh cycle, you can expect to pay the Match Initiation Fee, Cofertility’s Coordination Fee, and a range of expenses to various third parties involved in the process, including lawyers, genetic counselors, and your clinic.
 We break this down in more detail on our pricing page.

 Conclusion